IDMNYU/Ideation-Prototyping_Spring2020_Bennett/Future_weeklyBrief.md

 ### DM-UY 1143 B Ideation and Prototyping
 ##### Spring 2020 • Katherine Bennett • Mon/Wed 4:30PM-6:20PM • 2 MetroTech, Room 802

+#### Semester Week 10 | Week 9: The Turning Point

+1. Resolve your story.
+Think about what your message back is (as of right now).
+How can you create a story that talks about that, while situated in your world?
+The story happens within your world, but it is not the tale of your world coming into existence.

+2. Refine your message back.
+Remember you are sending information to the present day.
+Not vague or general advice.
+It is a piece of information.
+Solid information.
+What might someone need to know?

+3. Object: Create a DRAFT of a detailed design guide regarding how to use your object.
+What is your object for?
+How is it used?
+How is it cared for, repaired or maintained?
+What is sensitive or delicate about your object, that people need to be mindful of?

+4. Brain storm ways to present your Future project.
+This is what will be presented in the final.
+This is to be a creative endeavor.
+Think about your world, story and message back.
+The presentation manner should apropos or fitting to the style of your world.
+You are invited to have fun and to be wildly imaginative here.
+Let yourself go and create a HUGE mindmap exploring the possibilities.
+Do not be limited by the size of the paper, or you will be surely disappointed with the process of creating this and be bored.

 #### Semester Week 9 | Week 8: Storyboard

 1. Iterate and develop your storyboard.
 It must show evidence of your research and refinement of your story.